Dickens, Charles. Bleak House. Bradbury and Evans, London, 1853 (serialized 1852-1853).

 I’m not sure why Victorian morality focusing on high- or low-birth and the literally fatal shame of illegitimacy seemed more on characters’ minds, and also more fundamental to the plot and their fates in Bleak House than it did in other great contemporary novels.
 And there’s a tendency for Dickens’s characters in this story to be flawlessly good (Esther, Alan, John Jarndyce, Mrs Bagnet: sorry, nobody is really like that).
 Or completely dreadful to the core (Mr. Smallweed, Mrs. Pardiggle, Tulkinghorn the lawyer).
 Others are heavily ironic cartoons pure and simple: Mr. Krook, Mr Turveydrop, Mrs Jellyby).

 I guess for me this famous story is more fixed in the superficial style and behavioural mores of its time than are other somehow more universal great novels.
 I want to feel changed, at least a bit, by the people and situations of authors’ imaginations.
-Sadly most of us won’t be around a hundred years from now to gauge the staying power of what Nabokov, Kafka, Wallace, Alice Munro, Faulkner or Wolf have done for us who lived through part of the 20th century.
-I get the sense from “best of all time” lists online that DH Lawrence for example who will remain a favourite of mine is slowly falling victim to political correctness.
+Sadly most of us won’t be around a hundred years from now to gauge the staying power of what Nabokov, Kafka, Wallace, Alice Munro, Faulkner or Woolf have done for us who lived through part of the 20th century.
+I get the sense from “best of all time” lists online that DH Lawrence for example who will remain a favourite of mine has fallen victim to political correctness.
 Here’s hoping that that influence doesn’t last.
 But I’m suggesting Dickens’s shouldn’t either.

 Superficially happy though it ends up, this House for me ended up Bleak.
 9.0/8.5